 As a large in-person gathering that includes people traveling from across the country, CanUUdle continues to require special protocols to keep ourselves and our communities as safe as possible.
 Participants are required to be fully vaccinated, do rapid antigen tests before and/or on arrival, and wear masks indoors (except while eating and sleeping).

 Learn more about the CUC’s COVID-19 Safety Guidance.
 A detailed safety plan especially for CanUUdle will also be in place. (to request a copy, email email@example.com)

 CanUUdle happens at the same time as Chorus, our national young adult conference (ages 18-35), and the weekend includes some shared programming.
 Older youth (17-19) can get to know the young adult community through the bridging dinner and may choose to “bridge” in a ceremony to mark their transition from youth to young adulthood.

-Every other year (on even-numbered years, or “Conference years”), both CanUUdle and Chorus happen alongside the CUC’s National Conference.
-On odd-numbered years (“Standalone years”), they happen alongside each other.
+Every other year (“Conference years”), both CanUUdle and Chorus happen alongside the CUC’s National Conference.
+On alternate years (“Standalone years”), they happen alongside each other.

 On Conference years, CanUUdlers join with adults and children for the Friday night Conference Ingathering, and for Sunday worship and multigen day.

 The CanUUdle community celebrates bridging, as our older youth transition to being young adults.
-CanUUdlers between 17 and 19 can join the Friday afternoon young adult gathering (ACM years only), the Saturday evening bridging dinner, and may choose to “bridge” during the bridging ceremony.
+CanUUdlers between 17 and 19 can join the Friday afternoon young adult gathering (National Conference years only), the Saturday evening bridging dinner, and may choose to “bridge” during the bridging ceremony.